Ecosystems Serve as a Source of Life for the Cultural Sector

 Nothnagel is an Attorney at Law, Myers-Briggs Certified Interpreter and Certified Emotional-Intelligence Practitioner.

-Dr. Susanna Pettersson is Director General at Nationalmuseum, Sweden.
-She is an art historian specializing in museum history and collection studies.
+Dr. Susanna Pettersson is an art historian specializing in museum history and collection studies.

-She is also Adjunct Professor in Museology at the University of Jyväskylä, Finland, and Associate Professor at the Reinwardt Academy in Amsterdam, the Netherlands.
+Dr. Pettersson is also an Adjunct Professor in Museology at the University of Jyväskylä, Finland, and an Associate Professor at the Reinwardt Academy in Amsterdam, the Netherlands.
 Before moving to Stockholm, she worked as Director of the Ateneum Art Museum, Finnish National Gallery.

 Dr. Pettersson has worked for more than twenty years in museums.
-Her posts have included Director of the Finnish Institute in London, Director of the Alvar Aalto Foundation and Museum and Director of Development at the Finnish National Gallery.
+Her posts have included Director General at the Nationalmuseum, Sweden, Director of the Finnish Institute in London, Director of the Alvar Aalto Foundation and Museum, and Director of Development at the Finnish National Gallery.

-Dr. Pettersson’s research interests include museum history, collection studies, history of art history as well as 19th -century and modern art, and she publishes widely.
-Her positions of trust include Board Membership of Aalto University (Finland) and she is also President of the Board of the Finnish Institute in Japan.
+Dr. Pettersson’s research interests include museum history, collection studies, history of art history, and 19th-century and modern art, and she publishes widely.
+Her positions of trust include Board Membership of Aalto University (Finland), and she is President of the Board of the Finnish Institute in Japan.

 Tom Remlov, Theater Director and Film Producer, has held several top management positions in the Norwegian art world.